felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 Vim.

 Experts, beginners, and everyone in-between have written blog posts about Vim trying to convince their readers to give Vim a chance.
-I'm about to just on that ship and give my take on why, **for serious**, Vim could be exactly what you need to develop robust software in 2019.
+I'm about to jump on that ship and give my take on why, **for serious**, Vim could be exactly what you need to develop robust software in 2019.